barsoom/devbook/definition_of_done/README.md

   * Tests updated or added
   * All old tests pass
   * Have considered if it can be a unit test (and the test pyramid in general)
-* Front-end code has been verified in browsers (for the general public: IE8+, latest Firefox, Chrome, Safari)
 * Refactored (readable to others, maintainable)
   * Spend at least a few minutes, to the best of your ability
   * When in doubt, consider naming and [Sandi's rules](https://gist.github.com/henrik/4509394)